Photo credit: Hot House, 1958

 Credit: Cherry Grove Archives Collection, Gift of Don Steeple

 With more and more gay people arriving in the 1950s, long-standing local residents attempted to reinstate “decent” behavior, and police raids became common through the 1960s.
 Men in particular risked being arrested, jailed, and exposed by name in local newspapers.
-Headlines from the Suffolk County News—“Five Arrested in Cherry Grove Raid” (August 23, 1957) and “Fifteen Seized in Cherry Grove Raid” (August 9, 1962) — on display in the exhibition document these risks.
+Headlines from the Suffolk County News—“Five Arrested in Cherry Grove Raid” (August 23, 1957) and “Fifteen Seized in Cherry Grove Raid” (August 9, 1962) — on display in the exhibition documented these risks.

-"Safe/Haven" also highlights the creative atmosphere appreciated by cultural figures, gay and straight, in Cherry Grove.
+"Safe/Haven" also highlighted the creative atmosphere appreciated by cultural figures, gay and straight, in Cherry Grove.
 Writers who rented or visited there included Christopher Isherwood, Patricia Highsmith, and Tennessee Williams.
 Truman Capote, the novelist, playwright, and journalist whose flamboyant lifestyle contributed to his social celebrity, stayed at Carrington House just outside of the Grove in 1957, where he wrote parts of the novella Breakfast at Tiffany’s.
 In one of the photographs displayed in the exhibition, Marty Mann — a pioneering member of Alcoholics Anonymous who founded the National Council on Alcoholism — is pictured with novelist, poet, and playwright Carson McCullers, who wrote the bestselling novel The Heart Is a Lonely Hunter.
 Both women frequented Cherry Grove in the summer.

 Credit: Cherry Grove Archives Collection, Gift of Harold Seeley

-The final section of the exhibition explores the changing community of Cherry Grove in more recent decades.
+The final section of the exhibition explored the changing community of Cherry Grove in more recent decades.
 In the 1960s, following developments in the civil rights movement, Cherry Grove became more welcoming to Black and Latino gay people, reflected in photographs from that time.
 Working-class gay women began spending more time in the Grove in the 1960s, a change from the groups of mostly affluent and financially successful women who were there in the 1940s and 1950s.
 During the 1980s, the AIDS crisis devastated Cherry Grove.
 Both lesbians and gay men in the Grove took care of many of their male friends who were dying from the disease.
 Later on, middle-class lesbians had the financial ability to buy houses that had once belonged to these men, preserving the Grove as a gay community.

 Credit: Cherry Grove Archives Collection, Gift of Valerie Perez and Evelyn Danko